 The visit of this very well preserved monument should last about 20 minutes.

-From March to October you’ll be able to access the baths from 10:00 am to 7:00 pm from Monday to Saturday and from 10:00 am to 2:00 pm on Sundays and holidays.
-From November to February they’re open only from 10:00 am to 2:00 pm.
+From October to March you’ll be able to access the baths from 10:00 am to 6:00 pm from Monday to Saturday and from 10:00 am to 2:00 pm on Sundays and holidays.

 The baths are closed New Year’s Day, January 6th, Christmas Day, and Boxing Day.